 Dipterostemon capitatus (Benth.)
 Rydb., syn.
 Dichelostemma capitatum (Benth.)
 Alph.Wood, is known by the common name of Blue Dicks.
 Capitatus, capitata and capitatum are the masculine, feminine and neuter forms of the Latin word for "having or forming a head".
 Three subspecies are recognized in 2021.
 Changes in the name and additional subspecies plays havoc with photos previously on the wiki named Dichelostemma capitatum as keys often require information not readily apparent in a photo (like size of filaments, perianth, pedicels, color of bracts, sometimes corms, height, etc.) And it is often difficult to learn the provenance of plants in cultivation.
 So this is our best guess for which subspecies are illustrated by previous photos.

 Photos 1-3 by Bob Rutemoeller show the flowers in the middle of a Lupine and then alone where the leaves are shown as well.
 Another view shows the tube.
 Photos 4-5 were taken by Mary Sue Ittner.
-The last photo shows it flowering in front of Watsonia coccinea.
+The 5th photo shows it flowering in front of Watsonia coccinea.
+The last photo of a dissected flower shows 6 stamens.

 Photos 1-2 by Nhu Nguyen shows the vigorous root system of the plants.
 The thickened part of the root in photo 2 will eventually be consumed by the developing corm.
 Photo 3 by M. Gastil-Buhl shows corms grown by Jim Duggan on a 1 cm grid.